Rich-F-G-Mills/AnalysisOfChangeEngine/README.md

 ![](Documentation/policyflow.png)

-By executing the various steps within a walk, in the correct order, we can analyse the main drivers behind how metrics have changed between the opening and closing positions of a given reporting period.
+By executing the various steps within a walk, in the correct order, we can analyse the main drivers behind how metrics have changed between the opening and closing positions for a given reporting period.

 ### What are we trying to achieve here?

-The purpose of this repository, including the various projects within, is to provide a framework that allows for walks (such as that summarised above) to be coded and run in such a way as to be both transparent and also benefit from the advantages provided funcitonal by a language such as F#.
+The purpose of this repository, including the various projects within, is to provide a framework that allows for walks (such as that summarised above) to be coded and run in such a way as to be both transparent and also benefit from the advantages provided by a funcitonal language such as F#.

 Ideally: